 West End village is an especially appealing destination for a winter or spring break vacation with tweens or teens, who will appreciate the fresh seafood, water activities and eco tours available on the low-key island.

-Things To Do On Grand Bahama Island With Tweens
+What To Do & Eat On Grand Bahama Island With Tweens & Teens

 Of course you can enjoy sun-filled, breezy days at the beach.
 You can swim and snorkel right off the beach fairly easily.

 If you want to get off the beach and do something a little different, consider a guided eco tour or go fishing with Captain Keith Cooper, owner of West End Ecology Tours.

 Recently I was a co-sponsor of a trip giveaway to West End, and the winners, a mother and her tween son from Portland, Oregon, stayed for several days in late March.

 They told me the fishing excursion with Keith was the highlight of their vacation.
 The boy was thrilled to catch his first big fish (a Spanish Mackerel) and even more excited as Keith expertly cut up the fish at dockside.
 Several other children came by to watch.

 In Freeport you can wander around the Port Lucaya Marketplace, an outdoor pedestrian mall with plenty of boutiques and souvenir shops, restaurants, bars and live music entertainment at night.

 Use the grocery stores in Freeport before you head to the West End if you plan to food shop for your stay.